How to Camp Like a Boss

 4. Pull Up a Good Pillow

 My favorite pillows are made by Thermarest.
-It packs up super small.
-If you need a little more fluff you can easily stuff a t-shirt or two inside.
+It packs up super small and if you need a little more fluff you can easily stuff a t-shirt or two inside.
 A good alternative is to take a stuff sack and toss some of your clothes in it.

 5. Light It Up With a Tiny Campstove